Who are the Stakeholders?

 How do we actually get managers to do what shareholders would like them to do?

 But at the end of the day, always keep in mind; shareholders are the owners of the capital.
 They are the owners of the company and when they delegate the day-to-day operation of the company.
 The implicit mandate is very simple, make the best possible use out of this capital.
 That is created as much value as possible with this capital.
-That is going to be socially good but it is going to be also good for the corporation.http://www.capitalbudgetingtechniques.com/who-are-the-stakeholders/Capital Budgeting TechniquesWho are the Stakeholders?
+That is going to be socially good but it is going to be also good for the corporation.https://www.capitalbudgetingtechniques.com/who-are-the-stakeholders/Capital Budgeting TechniquesWho are the Stakeholders?
 Stakeholders are more or less by definition anybody that has a role to play in the process of value creation.
-So besides the shareholders, the employees have a role to play, the suppliers have a role to play, the society in which the company does business; they have a role...Admin firstname.lastname@example.orgAdministratorCapital Budgeting Techniques
+So besides the shareholders, the employees have a role to play, the suppliers have a role to play, the society in which the company does business; they have a role...castel firstname.lastname@example.orgAdministratorCapital Budgeting Techniques